-Alpina has come a long way in terms of not only increasing quality (although it has always been quite high), but also make design of their timekeepers a lot less common, less generic.
+Alpina has come a long way in terms of not only increasing quality (although it has always been high), but also make the design of their timekeepers a lot less common, less generic.
 Their last batch of wrist watches makes a clear statement that the brand has already abandoned the usual “let’s make a watch with a Swiss Made inscription and sell it at a premium to a bunch of suckers” strategy and started to design timepieces that are pleasant to look at and nice to actually put on a wrist.

 In other words, you will buy this new Startimer not because it is made in Switzerland, but simply because it is extremely cool.

 Coming in a noticeably smaller body (it now measures only 40 millimeters in diameter* and is just over 10 millimeters thick compared to much impressive 44 millimeters of the previous version), the watch still features the same elements of design, those including leaf-shaped, vintage-styled hour and minute hands, as well as applied Arabic numerals and a signature cork-shaped screw-down setting crown embellished with the brand’s logo.

 As usual, I feel like complaining about the shape of the setting crown.
 Although handy when it comes to operating the mechanical movement (even if you happen to possess a set of thick, clumsy fingers), the crown is a bit too long and may cause some discomfort to those who prefer to wear their timepieces closer to their palms.

 Another thing that you must keep in mind is that, while the case’s diameter is not that big, the lugs are long relative to the size of the body, which makes this timepiece rather long in that “lug-to-lug” department that many first time buyers overlook.
 Closer to 50 millimeters, it may cover almost all width of a normal person’s wrist, but if you are on a thinner side, you are possibly having a severe case of tough luck: this version of Startimer Pilot Sunray probably won’t fit you well.